ContactShaanKhan/RychlyAPI/README.md

 # RychlyAPI

-A router-controller library to use with FastAPI and uvicorn.

-1. Instead of using the traditional way of defining endpoints in FAST API - adopt the router-controller model.
-2. Integrated logger, simply import and log away with beautiful structured and colored logs
+A fastAPI + uvicorn library that lets you create a Python based API even faster with integrated logging and the more readable router-controller model.

 ## Dependencies
 1. python = 3.10